flatironinstitute/sciware/10_EnvShell/EnvironmentVariables.md

 For day to day use, `which` is your friend here. `which myProg` will return the full path (if one is found) of the executable that would be invoked if you were to have entered just `myProg`.

-Ordering is significant (will stop with the first found).
+Ordering is significant (the search stops with the first found).
 Keeping your `PATH` tidy reduces the risk of accidental collisions, and could make the shell a little more responsive (think about how much work it has to do to find the program).